peps0791/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a recent Compute Science graduate student from Arizona State University.
+I graduated from Arizona State University, majoring in Computer science.
+For my master's thesis, I worked on representing playlists in a way that could be used for search and recommendation purposes.
+Currently, I am working as a software developer at Axxess.

-Currently, I am exploring the field of Music Information Retrieval, focused on playlist representation and recommendation.
+In my spare time, I look for avenues to expand on the capabilities of Playlist-2-vec, a playlist discovery/recommendation engine born out of my thesis.
 This blog is my journal as I explore the mystical world of binary and try to create something meaningful.

-When not wrangling with the 1s and 0s, I’m likely reading blogs, running or playing guitar.
+When not wrangling with the 1s and 0s, I’m likely reading blogs, running, or playing guitar.